eBay (NASDAQ:EBAY) Price Target Increased to $49.00 by Analysts at Mizuho

-eBay (NASDAQ:EBAY – Free Report) had its target price lifted by Mizuho from $44.00 to $49.00 in a report issued on Thursday morning, Benzinga reports.
-The brokerage currently has a neutral rating on the e-commerce company’s stock.
+eBay (NASDAQ:EBAY – Get Free Report) had its target price hoisted by analysts at Mizuho from $44.00 to $49.00 in a report released on Thursday, Benzinga reports.
+The firm currently has a “neutral” rating on the e-commerce company’s stock.
+Mizuho’s price target indicates a potential downside of 1.31% from the stock’s current price.

-A number of other research firms have also commented on EBAY.
-Wells Fargo & Company raised their price objective on shares of eBay from $45.00 to $47.00 and gave the company an equal weight rating in a research report on Thursday, April 4th.
-Susquehanna boosted their target price on eBay from $43.00 to $52.00 and gave the stock a neutral rating in a research report on Thursday, February 29th.
-Piper Sandler lifted their price target on eBay from $50.00 to $52.00 and gave the company an overweight rating in a research report on Wednesday, February 28th.
-The Goldman Sachs Group began coverage on shares of eBay in a research note on Wednesday, January 10th.
-They issued a sell rating and a $38.00 target price on the stock.
-Finally, BMO Capital Markets increased their price target on shares of eBay from $49.00 to $53.00 and gave the stock a market perform rating in a report on Wednesday, February 28th.
-One equities research analyst has rated the stock with a sell rating, eleven have issued a hold rating and seven have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has an average rating of Hold and a consensus target price of $51.35.
+Several other brokerages also recently commented on EBAY.
+StockNews.com raised eBay from a “hold” rating to a “buy” rating in a research note on Thursday, April 25th.
+Deutsche Bank Aktiengesellschaft increased their price target on eBay from $55.00 to $58.00 and gave the company a “buy” rating in a research report on Wednesday, April 10th.
+BMO Capital Markets lifted their price objective on shares of eBay from $49.00 to $53.00 and gave the stock a “market perform” rating in a report on Wednesday, February 28th.
+Wells Fargo & Company increased their target price on shares of eBay from $45.00 to $47.00 and gave the company an “equal weight” rating in a report on Thursday, April 4th.
+Finally, Susquehanna boosted their price target on shares of eBay from $43.00 to $52.00 and gave the stock a “neutral” rating in a report on Thursday, February 29th.
+One analyst has rated the stock with a sell rating, eleven have issued a hold rating and seven have issued a buy rating to the company.
+According to data from MarketBeat.com, eBay has a consensus rating of “Hold” and a consensus price target of $51.35.

 eBay Price Performance

 eBay (NASDAQ:EBAY – Get Free Report) last released its quarterly earnings data on Wednesday, May 1st.
 The e-commerce company reported $1.25 earnings per share for the quarter, beating analysts’ consensus estimates of $1.20 by $0.05.
-The business had revenue of $2.56 billion during the quarter, compared to analyst estimates of $2.53 billion. eBay had a net margin of 25.97% and a return on equity of 29.11%. eBay’s revenue was up 1.8% compared to the same quarter last year.
-During the same period in the previous year, the business earned $0.87 EPS.
-Equities analysts expect that eBay will post 3.75 EPS for the current year.
+The firm had revenue of $2.56 billion for the quarter, compared to analyst estimates of $2.53 billion. eBay had a net margin of 25.97% and a return on equity of 29.11%.
+The business’s quarterly revenue was up 1.8% compared to the same quarter last year.
+During the same period last year, the firm earned $0.87 earnings per share.
+Sell-side analysts anticipate that eBay will post 3.75 earnings per share for the current fiscal year.

-eBay announced that its board has authorized a stock buyback plan on Tuesday, February 27th that permits the company to buyback $2.00 billion in outstanding shares.
-This buyback authorization permits the e-commerce company to repurchase up to 8.1% of its shares through open market purchases.
-Shares buyback plans are generally an indication that the company’s board believes its stock is undervalued.
+eBay declared that its Board of Directors has approved a share repurchase plan on Tuesday, February 27th that permits the company to buyback $2.00 billion in outstanding shares.
+This buyback authorization permits the e-commerce company to reacquire up to 8.1% of its shares through open market purchases.
+Shares buyback plans are often a sign that the company’s board of directors believes its shares are undervalued.

-Hedge funds have recently made changes to their positions in the stock.
-Ameriprise Financial Inc. boosted its stake in eBay by 39.8% in the 3rd quarter.
-Ameriprise Financial Inc. now owns 12,418,131 shares of the e-commerce company’s stock worth $547,516,000 after purchasing an additional 3,534,030 shares in the last quarter.
-Nordea Investment Management AB lifted its stake in shares of eBay by 2.7% in the third quarter.
-Nordea Investment Management AB now owns 11,167,875 shares of the e-commerce company’s stock worth $495,407,000 after buying an additional 289,071 shares in the last quarter.
-Invesco Ltd. increased its position in shares of eBay by 16.0% during the third quarter.
-Invesco Ltd. now owns 8,182,095 shares of the e-commerce company’s stock valued at $360,749,000 after acquiring an additional 1,130,089 shares in the last quarter.
-Northern Trust Corp raised its holdings in eBay by 3.1% in the 3rd quarter.
-Northern Trust Corp now owns 6,979,291 shares of the e-commerce company’s stock worth $307,717,000 after acquiring an additional 209,695 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP lifted its position in eBay by 22.3% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 6,248,438 shares of the e-commerce company’s stock valued at $272,551,000 after acquiring an additional 1,141,288 shares in the last quarter.
+Several institutional investors and hedge funds have recently bought and sold shares of the business.
+Cambridge Investment Research Advisors Inc. raised its stake in shares of eBay by 3.6% during the 3rd quarter.
+Cambridge Investment Research Advisors Inc. now owns 48,186 shares of the e-commerce company’s stock valued at $2,125,000 after purchasing an additional 1,658 shares during the period.
+Raymond James Financial Services Advisors Inc. increased its position in shares of eBay by 3.6% during the third quarter.
+Raymond James Financial Services Advisors Inc. now owns 147,661 shares of the e-commerce company’s stock valued at $6,510,000 after buying an additional 5,149 shares during the period.
+Stratos Wealth Partners LTD. lifted its holdings in shares of eBay by 109.7% in the third quarter.
+Stratos Wealth Partners LTD. now owns 10,263 shares of the e-commerce company’s stock worth $453,000 after buying an additional 5,370 shares in the last quarter.
+Bank of New York Mellon Corp boosted its position in shares of eBay by 2.4% in the third quarter.
+Bank of New York Mellon Corp now owns 4,762,716 shares of the e-commerce company’s stock valued at $209,988,000 after acquiring an additional 113,771 shares during the period.
+Finally, Total Clarity Wealth Management Inc. purchased a new position in eBay during the third quarter valued at approximately $288,000.
 87.48% of the stock is owned by institutional investors.

 About eBay